auth0/docs/articles/authorization/guides/dashboard/remove-user-permissions.md

 ---
 # Remove Permissions Assigned to Users

 This guide will show you how to remove the [permissions](/authorization/concepts/rbac) directly assigned to a user using Auth0's Dashboard.
+This task can also be performed [using the Management API](/authorization/guides/api/remove-user-permissions).
 The assigned permissions are used with the API Authorization Core feature set.

 <%= include('../_includes/_enable-authz-core') %>